-- Continued Development of the "Vision 2045: Roanoke Valley Transportation" Plan: Specific tasks will likely include developing content updates required from the Vision 2040 plan and new content based on evolving considerations for the future; incorporating safety, economic development, congestion management, and other regional planning efforts into the plan; engaging citizens in key decision-points; developing the model with VDOT staff to demonstrate the impacts of no build and future scenarios; working with state agencies to determine fiscal constraint; as well as other related technical work. - "Vision 2040: Roanoke Valley Transportation" Adjustments/Amendments: Staff will work with stakeholders to administratively modify or amend the CLRMTP as needed to reflect changes to performance measures, investment strategies to accomplish regional transportation goals, and any other necessary change to the long-range plan during the fiscal year. - Federal Transportation Performance Measures Integration: Federal guidance concerning the integration of specific performance measures in TMA MPO long-range transportation planning processes will continue.
+- Continued Development of the 2045 update to the Roanoke Valley Transportation Plan: Specific tasks will include developing content updates required from the 2040 plan and new content based on considerations of current and future needs; an evaluation of solutions/strategies to address those needs; incorporating safety, economic development, congestion management, and other regional studies and planning efforts into the plan; engaging citizens in key decision-points; utilizing the new model with VDOT staff to demonstrate the impacts of no build and future scenarios; defining the RVTPO's performance-based long-range planning process including establishing a new transportation project prioritization process; as well as other related technical work.
+Consultant assistance will be used on this effort. - "Vision 2040: Roanoke Valley Transportation" Adjustments/Amendments: Staff will work with stakeholders to administratively modify or amend the plan as needed to reflect changes to performance measures, investment strategies to accomplish regional transportation goals, and any other necessary change to the long-range plan during the fiscal year. - Federal Transportation Performance Measures Integration: Federal guidance concerning the integration of specific performance measures in long-range transportation planning processes will continue.
 This sub-item is intended to address any necessary work to integrate federally required and federally recommended performance measures and performance measures targets into the performance-based long-range transportation planning process.
 This item will continue assessing the data needs required for the performance-based approach to long-range planning. - Air Quality and Environmental Analysis and Planning: The Federal EPA revised the nationwide 8-hour Ozone Standard, in early October 2015, to 70 parts per billion (ppb) based on a 3-year average.
 All indications from the Virginia Department of Environmental Quality (DEQ) are that RVTPO is in compliance with the October 2015 standard.
 Similarly, RVTPO staff is monitoring announcements and news concerning both fine particulate PM2.5 and Greenhouse Gases (GHGs) in case the federal government requires transportation planning process compliance for those two classes of pollutants in addition to ground level Ozone.
 This subtask is intended for any applicable air-quality or environmental analysis and planning that may be required by the federal EPA.
-Currently RVTPO is in an Ozone Early Action Compact Early Action Plan area and is not subject to conformity analysis. - Travel Demand Model / Transit Travel Demand Model Application: This sub-item provides staff time and resources to apply the 2040 travel demand model to planning situations and scenarios and continue coordination with VDOT modelers to prepare for the 2045 plan including updating the model.
-As needed, RVTPO staff will continue to work with Valley Metro staff to apply the Transit Boarding Estimation Model (TBEST), a transit travel demand model, to evaluate future improvements to the regional transit system. - Coordination with Other Long-Range Plans: In particular, ensure that metropolitan transportation planning is coordinated with the VTrans statewide transportation plan, the rural long-range transportation plan, and furthers the vision presented in the Livable Roanoke Valley plan. - Other Technical Work: Any other technical long-range plan process work; such work may involve consultant assistance.
+Currently RVTPO is in an Ozone Early Action Compact Early Action Plan area and is not subject to conformity analysis. - Travel Demand Model / Transit Travel Demand Model Application: This sub-item provides staff time and resources to apply the newly developed 2045 travel demand model to planning situations and scenarios and continue coordination with VDOT modelers to develop the 2045 plan including any desired scenario analysis.
+As needed, RVTPO staff will continue to work with Valley Metro staff to apply the Transit Boarding Estimation Model (TBEST), a transit travel demand model, to evaluate future improvements to the regional transit system. - Coordination with Other Long-Range Plans: In particular, ensure that metropolitan transportation planning is coordinated with the VTrans statewide transportation plan, the rural long-range transportation plan, any other related long-range transportation plans, and furthers the vision presented in the Livable Roanoke Valley plan. - Other Technical Work: Any other technical long-range plan and process work; such work may involve consultant assistance.